lorrli274/next/courses/community/Google-s Python Class/lessons/Python Strings/03-String Slices.md

-The "slice" syntax is a handy way to refer to sub-parts of sequences -- typically strings and lists.
+The **slice** syntax is a handy way to refer to sub-parts of sequences -- typically strings and lists.
 The slice s[start:end] is the elements beginning at start and extending up to but not including end.
 Suppose we have s = "Hello"

 ![the string 'hello' with letter indexes 0 1 2 3 4](https://developers.google.com/edu/python/images/hello.png)